 Best Printer for Cricut Print and Cut

-One of the essentials for Print then cut is a good printer.
+The first thing to consider is an essential for Print then cut is a good printer.
 Cricut recommends using an InkJet printer.

 I would definitely make sure you get a printer that has good reviews.
 Thankfully, InkJet printers are pretty affordable these days, and there are a lot of options.

-Here a few to consider purchasing:
+Here are a few to consider purchasing:

 - HP OfficeJet Pro 8035 (this is the one I have!)

 - HP Envy 6055 (I have an HP Envy that works well, though Cricut’s brand of sticker paper doesn’t work very well with it – the clear kind does, though)

 - HP OfficeJet 250

 You can also find some great deals on Ink cartridges and refills at Staples.